 Once you start collecting for aging, it becomes easier with each passing year.
 Imagine if you’d cellared even a few bottles of the 2012 vintage in Napa, at the start of the drought years when they were released in 2014-15?
 Today, they’d be eight years old, and the best are beginning to develop some of those secondary (bramble, warm gravel, brown- and Indian-spices) complexity, and are still far off from developing sumptusou tertiary notes like truffle, bay leaf, tomato leaf.

 So, what are you waiting for?
 My best suggestion for Foley Food & Wine Society members is to phone up your favorite Foley connection and ask which wines you’ve purchased are worth holding longer and which wines you should be buying regularly to enjoy some now, and to lay some down for the long haul.
 You’ll be thanking me in 5, 10, 15, 20 years from now. — JC

 About the Author

-Jonathan Cristaldi has written about wine and spirits for over a decade.
-He serves as editor-at-large for The SOMM Journal and The Tasting Panel Magazine and is a regular contributor to Food & Wine, Departures, and Liquor.com.
-His writing has also appeared in Seven Fifty Daily, Los Angeles Magazine, First We Feast, Thrillist, Time Out LA, Tasting Table, and Psychology Today.
+Jonathan Cristaldi is the editor-at-large for The SOMM Journal and The Tasting Panel Magazine and is a regular contributor to Food & Wine, Liquor.com, and Seven Fifty Daily.
+His writing has appeared in Departures, Los Angeles Magazine, First We Feast, Thrillist, Time Out LA, Tasting Table, and Psychology Today.
 Cristaldi was named a “Wine Prophet” by Time Out NY for his witty and often avant-garde approach to wine education.
 “The L-Train Luncheon,” a video on YouTube, features one of his best experiential event concepts, which came to life on a New York City subway car.